jamiebrynes7/jamiebrynes.com/content/blog/2019-09-27-kudos-please.md

 - Free and/or cheap. ✅
 - Quick to update/deploy changes. ✅

-Overall, I've had a good experience with using the serverless paradigm to build this feature.
-That the problem was well defined and that the solution was conceptually straightforward certainly led to that good experience.
+Overall, I've had a good experience building this feature in the serverless paradigm.
+That the problem was well defined and the solution was conceptually straightforward certainly led to that good experience.
 It strikes me as a particularly good onboarding project.
 However, I'm yet to be convinced that, were this feature more complex, my experience would have been so smooth.
 Regardless, I've got a nice little feature running for free, learned some new things, and got to use a few new crates!